 Fundamental Theorem of Calculus (without proof).
 Basic properties of definite integrals and evaluation of definite integrals.

 Definition, order and degree, general and particular solutions of a differential equation.
 Solution of differential equations by method of separation of variables solutions of homogeneous differential equations of first order and first degree.
 Solutions of linear differential equation of the type: dy/dx + py = q, where p and q are functions of x or constants. dx/dy + px = q, where p and q are functions of y or constants.

 Conditional probability, multiplication theorem on probability, independent events, total probability, Bayes’ theorem, Random variable and its probability distribution, mean and variance of random variable.

 Vectors and scalars, magnitude and direction of a vector.
 Direction cosines and direction ratios of a vector.
 Types of vectors (equal, unit, zero, parallel and collinear vectors), position vector of a point, negative of a vector, components of a vector, addition of vectors, multiplication of a vector by a scalar, position vector of a point dividing a line segment in a given ratio.
 Definition, Geometrical Interpretation, properties and application of scalar (dot) product of vectors, vector (cross) product of vectors.

 6. Three – dimensional Geometry

 Direction cosines and direction ratios of a line joining two points.
-Cartesian equation and vector equation of a line, coplanar and skew lines, shortest distance between two lines.
+Cartesian equation and vector equation of a line.
 Cartesian and vector equation of a plane.
 Angle between (i) two lines, (ii) two planes, (iii) a line and a plane.
 Distance of a point from a plane.

 7. Application of Integrals